-- v.
-This employment spans more than three calendar days within a six (6) month period. - vi.
-It may be coordinated by the individual member involved. - vii.
-Responsibilities of the coordinator are to: - 1.
-Provide for wages and working conditions consistent with the law enforcement function.
+- i.
+This employment spans more than three calendar days within a six (6) month period. - ii.
+It may be coordinated by the individual member involved. - iii.
+Responsibilities of the coordinator are to:

+1. Provide for wages and working conditions consistent with the law enforcement function.